Integrating Image Features with Convolutional Sequence-to-sequence Network for Multilingual Visual Question Answering

 We then remove special characters, lowercasing, and tokenize the text contents before passing them into the encoder.
 For English content, we tokenize the text simply by splitting them word-by-word.
 For Vietnamese and Japanese content, Underthesea toolkit and Trankit \citep{nguyen2021trankit} libraries are applied for word segmentation, respectively.
-Table \ref{hint_question} illustrates an example of a question and hints combination in our approach.
+Figure \ref{fig:combine} illustrates an example of a question and hints combination in our approach.

 Besides the hints from question-image pairs, we also apply the Vision Transformer (ViT) \citep{dosovitskiy2020vit} to extract visual features from the image.
 The input image is passed into ViT model to obtain a sequence of patches called the patch embeddings, which then pass through a Transformer encoder with multi-head attention to output the image features with the size of 196 x 768.
 Once the image features are achieved, we remove the vector at [CLS] token position and concatenate these visual features with text embeddings along the sequence dimension to have the final representative embedding matrices for questions, hints, and images.